 I recently branched out, though, and ventured to South Carolina for the BMW U.S. Rider Academy’s Women’s 1-Day Off-Road Adventure Foundations course.
 It may be one of the most valuable things I’ve ever done for my riding and for myself in general.

 Our day began with a short introduction in the classroom.
-Our coach needed to get a picture of each of our skills and the riders needed a sense of camaraderie before riding in close contact.
+Our coach needed to assess our skills and we riders needed a sense of camaraderie before riding together.
 The class was small, only three riders, including me.
 BMW’s intent for the course was to be all women, including the instructor.
-Unfortunately, the sole female instructor at the U.S. Rider Academy was injured and couldn’t teach the class.
+Unfortunately, the sole female instructor at the U.S. Rider Academy suffered an injury and couldn’t teach the class.
 We had Ricardo instead, along with Rob assisting.
 I was disappointed initially that it wasn’t all female but Ricardo and Rob quickly overcame my hesitation with their professionalism, approachability, and supportive attitudes.

-The tone of the course was set in the classroom which was “challenge by choice”.
+In the classroom, they set a tone of “Challenge by Choice” for the entire training course.
 Ricardo and Rob made it clear they were going to push us but we had the ultimate say in what we attempted and what we didn’t.
-The sense was that we were going to build our skills on our own terms by moving just past the edge of our abilities and comfort zones.
+We would build our skills on our own terms by moving just past the edge of our abilities and comfort zones.
 That was both exciting and a little frightening.

 We began the hands-on part of the day with:

-- balanced walk-arounds: this confidence-building exercise helped us get dialed into the weight and balance of the bikes by finding the balance point and keeping it there while we moved around it.
+- Balanced walk-arounds.
+This confidence-building exercise helped us get dialed into the weight and balance of our bikes by finding the balance point and keeping it there while we moved around it.

-- raising the bikes on the center stands.
+- Raising the bikes on their center stands.

 - Lift technique demonstrations, both solo and buddy.